-CS 116: Introduction to Digital Imaging Scanning
+Introduction to Digital Imaging

+Scanning

-To scan in the classroom, start by sitting at the beige computer which the scanner is attached to.
-Quit out of any running programs to maximize available RAM, then run Photoshop (from the desktop).
+To scan in the classroom, start by sitting at the computer which the scanner is attached to.
+You can also scan in the ASH lobby but the two machines use different scanning programs.
+Quit out of any running programs to maximize available RAM, then run Photoshop (from the dock in the classroom or the desktop in the lobby).
+The rest of these instructions apply to the classroom machine, however, the lobby machine has a scanning info sheet next to it for your reference.